willyywt/willyywt.github.io/_posts/2022-01-19-weekly-summary-2022-2nd.md

 I changed accent color to #EC0101 (light red), which looks much more marrier.

 ### VNote QtWebengine crash on fedora 35
+([VNote](https://vnotex.github.io/vnote) is a pleasant note-taking platform.
+It is not only a confortable markdown editor but also suitable for those who wants to use markdown to establish a complete note taking workflow.)

-I didn't think of it and thought it would be resolved soon, but after vnote updated I realized that even the author don't know how to deal with it.
+On fedora 35 VNote's QtWebengine always crashes on start, which breaks the HTML preview ("read mode").
+I didn't think about it at first and thought it would be resolved soon, but after vnote updated I realized that even the author don't know how to deal with it.

 It is a known issue: [1942](https://github.com/vnotex/vnote/issues/1942).
-It seems to be a Qt issue and nobody has figured this out.
+It seems to be a Qt issue and nobody including the author has figured this out.
 Adding command line option `--no-sandbox` work around it: [VNote诡异问题](https://www.usmacd.com/2021/11/29/vnote/) (`no-sandbox` for chromium is known to be insecure, but is applied for all [electron](https://www.electronjs.org/) apps.)